MOHAMMEDFAHD/Geoffrey-Hinton-Papers-Replicating-In-Pytorch/README.md

 10. Capsule Networks
 11. Forward-Forward Algorithm

----

-# Philosophy

-The goal of this repository is **education rather than benchmark reproduction**.

-Implementations prioritize:

-- readability
-- modular code
-- mathematical clarity
-- reproducibility
-- visualization
-- extensive comments

-Whenever the original paper uses computationally expensive experiments, simplified versions are provided while preserving the core algorithmic ideas.

----

-# Disclaimer

-These implementations may use:

-- smaller datasets
-- reduced model sizes
-- fewer training epochs
-- simplified hyperparameters
+## Important Note

-They should be considered **educational reproductions**, not exact replications of the original experimental results.
+These implementations may use smaller datasets, fewer epochs, and reduced architectures.
+They are intended for **educational purposes** and should not be considered exact reproductions of the original experimental results unless the original training setup is faithfully replicated.

----

-# References

-Each project includes:

-- Original paper
-- Mathematical derivations
-- Implementation notes
-- Additional resources when appropriate

----

-# Author
+## Author

 **Mohammed Fahd Abrah**

-AI Engineer • Technical Writer
+AI Engineer and Technical Writer

----
+## License

-# License
+MIT License

-This project is released under the **MIT License**.